-The first two coefficients $t^M_{4, 3}$ and $t^M_{4, 2}$ in (\ref{zm4}) were analytically calculated in \cite{Lee:2013sx}.
-Note that the exact numerical expressions of the leading in powers of $n_l$ contributions to (\ref{zim}) were obtained in the work \cite{Ball:1995ni} up to nine order of PT from consideration of the contributions generated by a renormalon-type chain of quark loops into the gluon propagator, which renormalizes the propagator of heavy massive quarks.
+The first two coefficients $t^M_{4, 3}$ and $t^M_{4, 2}$ in (\ref{zm4}) were calculated analytically in \cite{Lee:2013sx}.
+Note that the exact numerical expressions of the terms leading in powers of $n_l$ in (\ref{zim}) were obtained in \cite{Ball:1995ni} up to the ninth order of PT from consideration of the contributions generated by a renormalon-type chain of quark loops inserted into the gluon line which renormalizes the propagator of the heavy massive quark.
 The last two coefficients in (\ref{zm4}) have not yet been computed in the analytical form.
-However, after the numerical evaluations performed in \cite{Marquard:2015qpa} the initial semi-analytic evaluation of the overall value of $t^M_4$ was performed at fixed number of flavors with $n_l=3,4,5$.
-In the case of top-quark it contained a numerical uncertainty of about $\sim 2.6\%$.
-This inaccuracy was related to the impossibility of the direct analytic calculations of several concrete propagator master integrals.

-In order to get the unknown coefficients $t^M_{4, 0}$ and $t^M_{4, 1}$ from the numerical results of \cite{Marquard:2015qpa} the method of the least squares (LSM) was used in \cite{Kataev:2015gvt}.
-This method allows to solve the overdetermined systems of algebraic equations and to determine the uncertainties of its solutions.
+However, after the numerical evaluations performed in \cite{Marquard:2015qpa} for the overall term $t^M_4$ at the fixed number $n_l=3,4,5$, the approximate values of the contributions $t^M_{4,1}$, $t^M_{4,0}$ have been obtained with the help of the least squares method (LSM) in \cite{Kataev:2015gvt}.
+It allows to solve the overdetermined systems of algebraic equations and also to fix the uncertainties of its solutions.
 The similar expressions for these two terms were also found in \cite{Kiyo:2015ooa} by means of a special fitting procedure.
 It was based on the application of the renormalon calculus of \cite{Beneke:1994qe, Bigi:1994em, Beneke:1994sw, Beneke:1994rs, Beneke:1998ui} and more definitely on the renormalon asymptotic formula for coefficients of the relation between the pole and running masses of heavy quarks originally derived in \cite{Beneke:1994rs, Beneke:1998ui}.

-The similar expressions were obtained in \cite{Kiyo:2015ooa} with the help of special procedure, which is linking the obtained in \cite{Lee:2013sx} results of explicit calculations of $t^M_{4, 3}$ and $t^M_{4, 2}$ coefficients with large-$\beta_0$ analysis \cite{Beneke:1994qe} applied to the on-shell-$\overline{\rm{MS}}$ mass relation.
-In its turn this analysis is tied to the renormalon studies \cite{Bigi:1994em, Beneke:1994sw, Beneke:1994rs} that reveal the asymptotic structure of the relation between pole and $\overline{\rm{MS}}$-scheme running masses.
-Herewith, the central values of the fixed terms, presented in \cite{Kataev:2015gvt} and \cite{Kiyo:2015ooa}, turned out to be almost identical.